uktrade/s3chunkuploader/README.rst

 S3_MIN_PART_SIZE             Optional [5MB].
 The part size in bytes to upload to S3 MAX_UPLOAD_SIZE              Optional [None].
 The maximum file size in bytes for an individual file.
 S3_ENDPOINT_URL              Optional [None].
-The s3 endpoint url which overrides the default
+The s3 endpoint url which overrides the default CLEAN_FILE_NAME              Optional [False].
+When True, runs the filename through Django's slugify function to sanitise it.
 ============================ =====================================================================================================